Name Change FAQ: Do I need an attorney to get a Name Change in Orange County California?

 Filing a Petition for Change of Name

 This is the most common name change process in California, and it can take up to three months.
 It requires a person to appear in court.
-If you are using this method to change your name, you should contact a lawyer because the process is not as straightforward as changing your name in a marriage or a divorce.
+If you are using this method to change your name, you should contact a family lawyer because the process is not as straightforward as changing your name in a marriage or a divorce.

 The California Safe At Home Program